L3gendYTs/L3gendYTs/README.md

 <h1 align="center">Hi 👋, I'm L3gend</h1>
-<h3 align="center">I'm a Java Developer, always looking for new challenges to improve and write clean, efficient and maintainable code.
+<h3 align="center">I'm a Developer, always looking for new challenges to improve and write clean, efficient and maintainable code.
 I love to learn and grow continuously, taking on interesting projects and collaborating with other developers.</h3>

 - 🔭 I’m currently working on [L3gend's Dev](https://discord.gg/vmwaF8XY8D)